polybjorn/polybjorn.github.io/_projects/Cuttingboards.md

 # Cutting boards

-I like to make these in batches and to keep on hand as gifts.
 I treat them food-grade, but at the same time I think the quality of wood have not been good enough to recommend it as such, yet.
 However if I do get better quality, I'm not wasting the opportunity to try making end grain blocks.

 It's been a great way to speedrun the production process and mass production techniques.